StatCan/kerberos-sidecar-injector/README.md

 # Kerberos Sidecar Injector

 This repo was initiated as a copy of our [filer-sidecar-injector](https://github.com/StatCan/filer-sidecar-injector) repo as they both share a very similar design.
 This is used to create a Kubernetes [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19) that injects a sidecar container into a pod prior to the persistence of the object.
 This sidecar is an alpine image based on the [kerberos sidecar image](https://gitlab.k8s.cloud.statcan.ca/cloudnative/docker/kerberos-sidecar) initially designed by our Cloud Native team.
 The only difference we had to make was to change from `USER 1001` to `USER 1000`.

+The main goal of the kerberos sidecar is to allow for authentication to services(mainly currently SQL IaaS Databases) demanding something compliant with Windows Authentication.

 ## Mutating the Pod
 This webhook intercepts `pod` create requests and will `jsonpatch` the spec.
 Whether or not to mutate the pod spec happens in the `mutate` function.
 If the user namespace does not have the `kerberos-sidecar-injection` label, does not have a `kerberos-keytab` secret, or the pod does not have the `notebook-name` label present, then it will **not** mutate and `inject` the kerberos sidecars.